dive-into-machine-learning/dive-into-machine-learning/README.md

 - **[Awesome Production Machine Learning](https://github.com/EthicalML/awesome-production-machine-learning), "a curated list of awesome open source libraries to deploy, monitor, version and scale your machine learning."** It includes a section about [privacy-preserving ML](https://github.com/EthicalML/awesome-production-machine-learning#privacy-preserving-machine-learning), by the way!
 - **["Rules of Machine Learning: Best Practices for [Reliable] ML Engineering,"](http://martin.zinkevich.org/rules_of_ml/rules_of_ml.pdf)** by Martin Zinkevich, regarding ML engineering practices.
 There's an [accompanying video](http://cs.stanford.edu/~jsteinhardt/wildml2016nips/videos/1_2_Martin.wmv).
-- **[Surviving Data Science "at the Speed of Hype"](http://www.john-foreman.com/blog/surviving-data-science-at-the-speed-of-hype)** by John Foreman, Data Scientist at MailChimp
 - [The High Cost of Maintaining Machine Learning Systems](http://www.kdnuggets.com/2015/01/high-cost-machine-learning-technical-debt.html)
 - [11 Clever Methods of Overfitting and How to Avoid Them](http://hunch.net/?p=22)
 - [The Perilous World of Machine Learning for Fun and Profit: Pipeline Jungles and Hidden Feedback Loops](http://www.john-foreman.com/blog/the-perilous-world-of-machine-learning-for-fun-and-profit-pipeline-jungles-and-hidden-feedback-loops)